 A single event or any combination of events can trigger possible emergency level escalation.
-Escalation decisions are made by the Incident Commander, with input of senior leadership through the Emergency Management Strategic Advisory Council (EMSAC).
+Escalation decisions are made by the Incident Commander with input of senior leadership through the Emergency Management Strategic Advisory Council (EMSAC).

 The Incident Commander is responsible for confirming the existence of an emergency in conjunction with EMSAC, local first responders, public health officials and/or the National Weather Service.
 A weekly email is distributed to approximately three hundred leaders indicating who the Incident Commander is for the week and several other key positions as well as other key weather and utility outage information as needed.
-When an event occurs, IS/IT, Facilities, Environmental Health and Safety, UT Police and/or Infection Control may elevate the event to the Incident Command for full or partial activation of the Incident Command Team.
+When an event occurs.
+Information Services, Facilities Management, Environmental Health and Safety, UT Police and/or Infection Control may elevate the event to the Incident Commander for full or partial activation of the Incident Command Team.
 These areas represent MD Anderson's most likely areas of activation based on the Hazard Vulnerability Assessment that is conducted annually.

-Catastrophic events and emergencies at MD Anderson are triaged based on the severity of an event and its effect on patient care and the health and safety of everyone on campus.
-The institution's Incident Command System (ICS) is activated at the onset of an emergency.
-The ICS uses the Emergency Operations Plan (EOP) to minimize adverse impacts to the institution and to restore operations to normal as quickly as possible.
+Catastrophic events and emergencies at MD Anderson are triaged based on the severity of an event, and its effect on patient care and the health and safety of everyone on campus.
+The institution's ICS is activated at the onset of an emergency.
+The ICS uses the institutional EOP to minimize adverse impacts to the institution and to restore operations to normal as quickly as possible.

-The following severity levels are used based on impacts to operations:
+The following severity levels are used based on impacts to institutional operations: